chubin/cheat.sh/README.md

 ```

-You can use both HTTPS and HTTP to access the service, and both the long (cheat.sh) and the short service names (cht.sh).
+You can use both HTTPS and HTTP to access the service, and both the long (cheat.sh) and the short (cht.sh) service names.

-Here `tar`, `curl`, `rsync`, and `tr` are the names of the UNIX/Linux commands, you want to get cheat sheets for.
+Here `tar`, `curl`, `rsync`, and `tr` are names of the UNIX/Linux commands, you want to get cheat sheets for.

-If you don't know the name of the command you need,
-you can search for it using the `~KEYWORD` notation.
+If you don't know the name of the command you need, you can search for it using the `~KEYWORD` notation.

-For example, to see how you can make snapshots of a filesystem/volume/something else (and let's imagine you don't know using
+For example, to see how you can make `snapshots` of a filesystem/volume/something else:
-what command you could do it), you use `~snapshot` (note the `~`) as the query:

 ```
     curl cht.sh/~snapshot
 ```